huenique/aliexpress-product-scraper/README.md

 ## Best Practices

 1. **Choosing the Right Scraper**:
-   - Use `scraper.py` for basic, fast scraping focused on product information
+   - Use `basic` scraper for fast, simple product data scraping
-   - Use `enhanced_scraper.py` for advanced features and error handling
+   - Use `enhanced` scraper for advanced features like captcha solving and proxy support
-   - Both scrapers now focus on listing data only (store fields set to null)
+   - Both scrapers focus on product listing data by default (store fields are null)

 2. **Performance Optimization**:
-   - Store information extraction is disabled for faster processing
+   - Store information extraction is disabled by default for faster processing
    - Scraper focuses on product listing data only
-   - No individual product page visits required for store information
+   - No individual product page visits required

+3. **Multi-Query Processing**:
+   - Use the `multi` command for parallel processing of multiple search terms
+   - Only `basic` scraper type is supported in multi-query mode
+   - Enhanced scraper with browser automation is not supported for multi-query due to complexity

-3. **Request Delay**:
+4. **Request Delay**:
    - Default: 1 second between requests
    - Lower values (0.2-0.5s) may work but risk temporary IP blocks
    - Adjust based on your needs and risk tolerance

-4. **Page Count**:
+5. **Page Count**:
    - Maximum: 60 pages per search
    - Recommended: Start with fewer pages to test
    - Use filters to get more relevant results

-5. **Proxy Usage**:
+6. **Proxy Usage**:
    - Optional for basic listing scraping
    - Required credentials in `.env` file when using `--proxy-provider`
    - Helps avoid rate limiting and IP blocks

-6. **Session Management**:
+7. **Session Management**:
    - Session data is cached for 30 minutes
    - Clear browser cookies if you encounter issues
    - Let the automated browser handle cookie collection

-7. **Field Selection**:
+8. **Field Selection**:
    - Use `--fields` to extract only needed data for faster processing
    - Omit `--fields` to get all available fields
-   - Store fields require proxy provider to be populated
+   - Store fields are set to null by default regardless of field selection

 ## Contributing